 Even if you don’t know how to surf, this fascinating museum will educate you on the history and crucial role of surfing on the Orange County coast.
 You’ll learn about the Olympic swimmer and Hawaiian native Duke Kahanamoku, who introduced surfing as a sport in the 1920s.

-Located in Huntington Beach, which is one of the premier surfing spots, you can spend the morning perusing vintage surfboards, films, and other artifacts before heading to the beach to watch surfers rip through giant waves.
+Located in Huntington Beach, which is one of the premier surfing spots, you can spend the morning perusing vintage surfboards, films, and other artifacts before heading to the beach to watch modern-day surfers rip through giant waves.

 Crystal Cove State Park